-- Just like in other games, packet loss in Fortnite can cause problems such as high ping, and even connection timeouts.
+- Just like in other games, packet loss in Fortnite can cause all sorts of problems.

 Fortnite is one of the most popular battle royale games.
 It was released shortly after PUBG but has gathered a broader fanbase, mostly because it’s free to play.